 After purchasing life insurance, the policy enters what is known as a contestability period; a period of time during which insurance providers can investigate claims and deny them.
 In most locations, the contestability period is two years; however, it some states, the period is one year.
 No matter how long the contestability period is, it starts when the life insurance policy goes into effect.

 If a person passes away within the contestability period, the issuer of the life insurance policy has the right to investigate the policy.
-During investigation, they will assess the terms of the policy, as well as the terms of the policyholder’s death.
+During the investigation, they will assess the terms of the policy, as well as the terms of the policyholder’s death.
 If it is found that inaccurate information was provided, a claim can be denied.
 The insurance provider can deny the claim even if the policyholder’s cause of death was in no way related to the misrepresented information that he or she supplied.

 For instance, if the deceased did not provide accurate information about a medical condition (had a history of cancer, for example), but the cause of his or her death had nothing to do with the condition (he or she passed away in a car accident, for example), the insurance company could still deny the claim and refuse to pay out the death benefit.